 The year is 2009 and we have a huge kiosk right next to the Yankee Museum, as an official vendor of baseball cards and vintage memorabilia.
 We met many great Yankees and their families at this kiosk over the years.
 It was here that I found friendship with the wonderful, Linda Ruth Tosetti, the granddaughter of the great Babe Ruth, I even played on the field with Andy Petite, Joe Girardi, and other players after the games.

 2009 was a big year, it’s the year we started at the stadium, the year the Yankees won the world series, it was a great honor to be there.

 The big difference is it’s soft and pliable with a long-lasting flavor.
-Makes for delicious candy and perfect for ballplayers wanted to eliminate chewing and dip tobacco it keeps the mouth moist while Playing ball.
+Makes for delicious candy and perfect for ballplayers who wanted to eliminate chewing and dip tobacco and it keeps the mouth moist while Playing ball.

 After receiving exclusive licensing and approval from the players we well as the Ruth family Long Ball licorice was born.